-If you are trying to determine what the best jobs for teachers who don’t want to teach are, it depends on the individual.
+If you are trying to determine the best jobs for teachers who don’t want to teach, it depends on the individual.

-As was just briefly mentioned above, a transition into school administration may be all you’re needing in terms of a career change.
-Are you tired of teaching, but still want to help students?
+As was just briefly mentioned above, a transition into school administration may be all you need in terms of a career change.
+Are you tired of teaching but still want to help students?
 Perhaps applying for a promotion to Vice/Assistant Principal or Principal is the move for you.

 This career transition will allow you to maintain your education career while helping a larger population of students and staff to a greater degree.
-You are also able to put your leadership skills to work, as you collaborate with your peers to maintain an inclusive and harmonious school community.
+You can also put your leadership skills to work as you collaborate with your peers to maintain an inclusive and harmonious school community.

 Over the last 16 years, I have helped many teachers transition into an educational leadership role.
 Other administrative positions include District Superintendent and Curriculum Coordinator.